 Installing CIFS/Samba support

-By default, Raspbian does not include CIFS/Samba support, but this can easily be added.
+By default, Raspberry Pi OS does not include CIFS/Samba support, but this can easily be added.
 The following commmands will install all the required components for using Samba as a server or a client.

 sudo apt update sudo apt install samba samba-common-bin smbclient cifs-utils